Dynamsoft/capture-vision-nodejs-samples/lambda/README.md

 Unzip it, assuming you unzipped it to `path/to/capture-vision-nodejs-samples-main`.

-Go into the `lambda` folder.
+Go into the `lambda` directory.
 Now the path is `path/to/capture-vision-nodejs-samples-main/lambda`.

 ## Trial License

 Please visit https://www.dynamsoft.com/customer/license/trialLicense -> Barcode Reader / Capture Vision Suite -> Desktop/Server.
-Then replace `Your license` in your source code (`index.js` and `index.mjs`).
+Then replace `Your license` in your source code (`index.js` and `index.mjs` in `lambda` directory).

 ## Install Dependency